MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/diskcomp.md

 echo ERROR: An irrecoverable error occurred goto exit
 :break
-echo "You just pressed CTRL+C" to stop the comparison goto exit
+echo You just pressed CTRL+C to stop the comparison goto exit
 :no_compare
 echo Disks are not the same